broilasx/broilasx/README.md

 * 🌍  I'm based in Coimbra, Portugal
 * 🖥️  See my portfolio at [MyPortfolio](http://broilasx.github.io/Portfolio/)
 * ✉️  You can contact me at [brunoalmeida7426@gmail.com](mailto:brunoalmeida7426@gmail.com)
-* 🧠  I'm learning Blockchain css at the moment
+* 🧠  I'm learning Blockchain at the moment

 ### Skills